- Stock: In Stock

 How to Start an Automatic Cleaning Task on the PUDU CC1

-This guide describes how to launch an autonomous cleaning run using the PUDU CC1 on a previously mapped floor area.
+This guide describes how to launch an autonomous cleaning run on a previously mapped floor area.

 Step 1: Power On the Robot

 Turn the key switch (item 21) to the ON position.
-Press and hold the power button (item 11) for approximately 3 seconds until the LED strip at the base illuminates blue, indicating the robot has powered on successfully.
+Press and hold the power button (item 11) for approximately 3 seconds until the LED strip at the base turns blue, confirming the robot has powered on.

 Step 2: Position at the Start Marker

-Confirm the robot is positioned directly below or in front of the visual positioning marker (ceiling or wall installation, depending on setup).
-Correct initial position is required for the robot to localise itself at the task start point before the autonomous run begins.
+Confirm the robot sits directly below or in front of the visual positioning marker, whether ceiling- or wall-mounted.
+Correct initial position lets the robot localise itself at the task start point before the run begins.

 Step 3: Lower the Steering Handle

 Lower the steering handle and screen to the downward position.
-Automatic cleaning tasks cannot start while the handle is raised — the system will prompt a warning on the LCD screen if you attempt to launch with the handle up.
+Automatic tasks cannot start while the handle is raised — the LCD screen shows a warning if you attempt to launch with the handle up.

 Step 4: Launch the Automatic Cleaning Task

 On the home screen, tap "Auto-Cleaning".
-Select the desired task from the list (tasks are pre-configured by the commissioning engineer).
-If no selection is made, the default task executes.
+Select the desired task from the pre-configured list; if no selection is made, the default task runs.
 Tap "Start" to begin the autonomous run.

 Step 5: Monitor and Resume if Interrupted

 The CC1 executes the task autonomously.
-Tap the screen at any time to pause; tap again to resume.
-If the battery drops mid-task, the robot automatically returns to the charging station, recharges, and resumes cleaning from the exact interruption point (Breakpoint Resume function).
+Tap the screen to pause and tap again to resume.
+If the battery drops mid-task, the robot returns to the charging station, recharges, then resumes from the exact interruption point through the Breakpoint Resume function.

 What cleaning modes does the PUDU CC1 support?

-The PUDU CC1 supports four cleaning modes: Scrubbing Mode (deep wet scrubbing on hard floors), Sweeping Mode (combined sweep + vacuum + dust mop in one pass), Carpet Vacuuming Mode (for short-pile carpets using the optional nozzle attachment), and Silent Mopping Mode (blower off for noise-sensitive environments).
-Each mode uses a specific combination of interchangeable accessories.
+The PUDU CC1 supports four cleaning modes: Scrubbing (deep wet scrubbing on hard floors), Sweeping (combined sweep, vacuum, and dust mop in one pass), Carpet Vacuuming (short-pile carpets via the optional nozzle), and Silent Mopping (blower off for noise-sensitive environments).
+Each mode uses a specific set of interchangeable accessories.

 How long does the PUDU CC1 battery last per charge?

 Runtime depends on the selected cleaning mode.
-Scrubbing and the combined Sweeping+Vacuuming+Mopping mode each run for approximately 5 h.
-Carpet vacuuming provides approximately 4 h.
-Silent mopping, with the blower deactivated, extends to approximately 9 h.
-All figures are based on low gear, starting from 100% and depleting to 10% battery.
-General mixed-use range is 3 h–8 h.
+Scrubbing and the combined Sweeping+Vacuuming+Mopping mode each run for approximately 5 h, carpet vacuuming for approximately 4 h, and silent mopping for approximately 9 h with the blower deactivated.
+Figures assume low gear from 100% to 10% battery; general mixed-use range is 3 h–8 h.

 Does the PUDU CC1 support autonomous charging and water management?

-Yes.
-When used with the optional docking station, the CC1 autonomously returns to base when battery level is low, recharges, and also manages clean water refilling and dirty water drainage automatically.
-The optional mobile water station (sold separately) works alongside the docking station to eliminate the need for fixed plumbing connections in the workspace.
+Yes, when paired with the optional docking station.
+The CC1 returns to base autonomously when battery is low, recharges, and manages clean-water refilling and dirty-water drainage automatically.
+The optional mobile water station works alongside the docking station to remove the need for fixed plumbing connections.

 What floor types is the PUDU CC1 suitable for?

-The CC1 is certified for terrazzo, marble, ceramic tiles, epoxy resin floors, sandstone, artificial stone, and short-pile hard carpets.
-It is not recommended for heavily oil-stained surfaces, outdoor environments, or visible slopes greater than 3°.
-In cleaning mode, the maximum surmountable step height is 8 mm; in passage-only mode, the robot can traverse obstacles up to 20 mm high.
+The CC1 is rated for terrazzo, marble, ceramic tiles, epoxy resin, sandstone, artificial stone, and short-pile hard carpets.
+It is not recommended for heavily oil-stained surfaces, outdoor environments, or slopes greater than 3°.
+In cleaning mode, maximum surmountable step height is 8 mm; in passage-only mode, the robot clears obstacles up to 20 mm.

 Can the PUDU CC1 generate automated cleaning reports?

-Yes.
-The Android app (accessible over 4G or WiFi) automatically records cleaning frequency, total area cleaned, operating hours, and water consumption per session.
-Facility managers can review daily-vs-weekly area trend charts, floor heatmaps highlighting high-traffic zones, and per-robot data across a multi-unit fleet — without any manual data entry.
+Yes, through the Android app over 4G or WiFi.
+It automatically records cleaning frequency, total area cleaned, operating hours, and water consumption per session, and shows daily-vs-weekly trend charts, floor heatmaps, and per-robot data across a multi-unit fleet without manual entry.